 Confucius as a Teacher

 The structure and organization of his school can only be gleaned from scattered items in the Analects.
-Let’s take a look at some of them.

 One fascinating glimpse into the give-and-take between the teacher and his students can be found in a dynamic exchange with several students (Analects 11.22):

 - Zilu asked, “When learning something, should I put it right into practice?”